The 1995 MIT Mystery Hunt can be found here, and it is a

 with 357.
 It looks like in the meta solving, the solving team

-determined this was 35758, the zip code for Madison, AL.
+determined this was 35758, the zip code for Madison, AL, but the

 This is a metapuzzle, so I have placed its solution at the end of